Hortense Clews: World War II

 Hortense became involved in the Belgian Resistance when she was 13 after the Nazis had invaded Belgium in 1940.

 Her brother François was then 26 and in the Belgian army.
 When Germany invaded, he was working for the Red Cross as a cover for his work in the Belgian Army of Partisans, part of the larger network of the Belgian Resistance.
-Daman began helping her brother François with his work with the Belgian Resistance, helping Allied servicemen evade capture.
+Hortense began helping her brother François with his work with the Belgian Resistance, helping Allied servicemen evade capture.

-Her brother asked Daman to distribute Belgium's most popular underground newspaper, La libre Belgique.
+Her brother asked Hortense to distribute Belgium's most popular underground newspaper, La libre Belgique.

-Daman mainly worked as a courier, which involved carrying messages, explosives and weapons beneath the upper layer in her cycle pannier while pretending to be carrying out grocery deliveries for her mother.
-Once during these deliveries, Daman was stopped by officers doing ID checks.
-Thankfully, Daman also had groceries with her, and produced eggs to prove her alibi.
+Hortense mainly worked as a courier, which involved carrying messages, explosives and weapons beneath the upper layer in her cycle pannier while pretending to be carrying out grocery deliveries for her mother.
+Once during these deliveries, Hortense was stopped by officers doing ID checks.
+Thankfully, Hortense also had groceries with her, and produced eggs to prove her alibi.

-As leaders in the Resistance were being arrested or assassinated, Daman was assigned to go to a certain residence to collect confidential files.
+As leaders in the Resistance were being arrested or assassinated, Hortense was assigned to go to a certain residence to collect confidential files.
 On the train home, however, the Secret Field Police were checking ID papers as well as bags and parcels.
-Though Daman was not discovered during this mission, despite riding the train in close quarters with German officers, she would not be so fortunate in the future.
+Though Hortense was not discovered during this mission, despite riding the train in close quarters with German officers, she would not be so fortunate in the future.

 Betrayal and arrest

 On 14 February 1944, the Gestapo raided the family home after someone informed on the family's resistance work.
 Hortense was arrested along with her parents, and they were taken to a local prison where they suffered interrogation and vicious beatings by the Gestapo and Belgian SS.
-Daman was interrogated every day for thirty days.
+Hortense was interrogated every day for thirty days.
 She was sentenced to death without trial and moved to the Ravensbrück concentration camp in Germany with her mother; her father was sent to Buchenwald concentration camp.